 In the case of heart and lung transplants, some Orthodox theologians and hierarchs object on the grounds that the heart and lungs have deeper theological meaning for the body.
 Additionally, these transplants do not yet have a high rate of success.

 Lastly, as we mentioned earlier, organ donation cannot happen without express consent.
 Therefore, the donation of embryonic stem cells or tissues is unacceptable.
-Because the embryo is a living being that cannot give consent, such a procedure should not be allowed.
+Because the embryo is a living being that cannot give consent, such a procedure is not allowed.